Yangtze Delta: Culture

-The Yangtze River Delta is not only a natural geographical area, but also a social, economic and cultural area, with the same or similar cultural traditions and historical memories.
-The Hui-style culture, Huaiyang culture, Wuyue culture, Shanghai style culture, Chu-Han culture, etc. have their own charms, but also infiltrate and merge with each other to form a colorful Yangtze River Delta culture.
-The profound humanistic heritage provides an endless stream of spiritual strength for the economic development of the Yangtze River Delta region, making it one of the most active areas of economic development, the highest degree of openness, and the strongest innovation capability in China.
+The Yangtze River Delta is both a geographical and a socio-economic region, characterised by shared or similar cultural traditions and historical experiences.
+Distinct regional cultures, such as Hui, Huaiyang, Wuyue, Shanghai-style, and Chu-Han, each retain their own identities while also influencing and merging with one another, contributing to the diverse culture of the Delta.
+The region's rich cultural heritage has played a role in supporting its economic development, helping it become one of China's most economically dynamic areas, with high levels of openness and innovation.

 Economy

 The area of the Yangtze Delta incorporates more than twenty relatively developed cities in three provinces.
 The term can be generally used to refer to the entire region extending as far north as Lianyungang, Jiangsu and as far south as Wenzhou, Zhejiang.
-The region includes some of the fastest-growing economies in China in recent years, and as of 2004 has occupied over 21% of China's total gross GDP.

 Fishing and agriculture

 The Yangtze Delta contains the most fertile soils in all of China.
 Rice is the dominant crop of the delta, but further inland fishing rivals it.
 In Qing Pu, 50 ponds, containing five different species of fish, produce 29,000 tons of fish each year.
 One of the biggest fears of fish farmers in this region is that toxic water will seep into their man-made lagoons and threaten their livelihood.